 California’s Talking ATM History

 Thanks to the advocacy efforts of the California Council of the Blind, its members, others in the blind community, and other disability rights advocates, the first Talking ATMs in the United States were installed in California in 1999.
-The very first Talking ATM was installed in San Francisco City Hall in early October of that year.
+The very first Talking ATM in the U.S. was installed in San Francisco City Hall in early October of that year.

 The audio features in the first Talking ATM were built into a San Francisco Federal Credit Union ATM by Len Fowler, an employee of the Canadian accessibility company T-Base.
 A few weeks later, Citibank installed the country’s first touchscreen Talking ATM in downtown Berkeley and four other locations.
 Wells Fargo and Bank of America followed not long thereafter.
 Today, thanks to these early California efforts there are estimated to be more than 100,000 Talking ATMs in the United States.